Lucassilvap18/Lucassilvap18/README.md

 <br/>

-I work as a front end developer using the main languages, such as angular, node, react. always praying for clean codes.
+I work as a front end developer using the main languages, such as angular, node, react. always preserving for clean codes.

 - 🎓 Graduating in analysis and development from Estacio de Sá
 - 🚀 Systems analyst at the Dra Telma Menezes laboratory.